 What To Do in the Garden in March

-If you’re going to plant in the spring, March is the best month to do it.
+However, spring is the second best time for most plants, and the best time for some.
+And if you’re going to plant in the spring, March is generally the best month to do it.
 This gives your plants the most time to acclimate before it gets really hot, which can be surprisingly early.
-In 4 of the past 6 years, the first 100-degree day occurred in April!
+In 3 of the past 4 years, the first 100-degree day occurred in April!

-You can plant nearly all trees, shrubs, perennials, vines, and ornamental grasses.
-If a plant is cold-sensitive, wait until the danger of frost has passed, typically mid-March.
-You can also move plants and divide perennials now as well.
+You can plant nearly all trees, shrubs, perennials, ground covers, vines, and ornamental grasses.
+If a plant is cold-sensitive, wait until the danger of frost has passed.

 Mid-March through April is the best time to plant citrus trees.
-While they can be planted in the fall, newly planted trees are susceptible to frost damage and will need frost protection in the winter.
+While they can be planted in the fall, fall-planted trees are susceptible to frost damage and need protection from the cold in the winter.

 March Planting Exceptions

 Wait to plant heat-loving palms, cactus, agaves, and other succulents until April or May.
-They prefer to be planted when soil temperatures are warm.
+They prefer to be planted when soil temperatures are suitably warm.
+Winter-blooming aloes are an “exception to the exception”.
+They do most of their growing in the winter and establish best when planted in the fall.

 Adjust Your Water Schedule